valtimo-platform/valtimo-documentation/extending-valtimo/server-sent-events.md

 ### Client subscription to events

-Valtimo provides public apis to subscribe to events that are fired by the Server An event stream will be established and events will be listened to by the subscriber
+Valtimo provides public APIs to subscribe to events that are fired by the server An event stream will be established and events will be listened to by the subscriber
 ```
 GET https://valtimo-host/api/v1/sse